 Using the “Augusta Rule” for Shareholder or Employee Meetings

 The last case is a little less common for our clients because most clients own their business outright.
 However, suppose you have shareholders in your business (this could be your spouse, for example).
 In that case, you could invite your shareholders over and use your home to host your board meetings and have your business pay you for it and take a deduction.

 How to Meet the Requirements For the “Augusta Rule”

-To employ the “Augusta Rule” legitimately, first ensure that you have a lawful business purpose of claiming the deduction at the business level and that it is under 15 days.
+To employ the “Augusta Rule” legitimately, first ensure that you have a lawful business purpose of claiming the deduction at the business level and that it is under 15 days in the tax year.
 Apart from these two requirements, there are several other conditions to successfully claim this deduction with the IRS.

 Evidence of a legitimate business transaction

-You will need to show a transaction between one party and another, which in this case is your business to yourself.
-This transaction would require a company operating as its own tax entity, which means you need either an S-corporation, a Partnership, or a C-corporation.
+You will need to show a transaction between one party and another, which in this case is between your business to yourself.
+This transaction would require a company operating as its own tax entity, which means you need either an S-corporation, a partnership, or a C-corporation.